ksdomino/OR2LouderEngineSound/README.md

 # OR2LouderEngineSound

-Quieter Sound Effects Pack to make for a louder Ferrari Engine Sound In Outrun 2 Pc
+The best thing about Outrun is the Music!
+This mod fixes a bug in the original game where the road effects were too loud compared to the music and Ferrari engine.

-This release lowers the volume of the other sounds by 50% so the engine sounds louder.
-You'll still have to go into audio settings and  turn the music down (by upto 50%) to create a balance that you like and then turn up the overall volume on your headphones.
+This release lowers the volume of the other sound Effects (especially the road effects) by 50% so the engine sounds louder.
+You'll still have he option to turn the music down or sound effects down to create a balance that you like and then turn up the overall volume on your headphones.

 EDIT: This mod doesn't make it harder to hear Outrun's amazing music, it actually make it clearer because it fixes a problem in the original release where all road effects are stored in the same .pak file as the engine making everything the same volume!
 This mod fixes that oversight.